 Two-year warranty on all products

-How to have a safer browsing experience on the internet?
+How to have safer internet browsing?

 1. Have an antivirus suitable for your profile

-'Although there are already several quality and free antivirus programs on the market, if you are still in doubt about which one to choose, you can consult the top of Best Antivirus 2023, prepared by DECO Proteste.'
+Although there are already several quality and free antivirus programs on the market, if you are still unsure about which one to choose, you can check the top Best Antivirus 2023, prepared by DECO Proteste.

 2. Be very careful with public Wi-Fi networks

-"It is practically the norm that nowadays, wherever we are, there is at least one public open Wi-Fi network.
-Whether from a restaurant, a college, or simply from telecommunications operators, one of the biggest risks we face while browsing is precisely when we choose to connect to these types of Wi-Fi networks, as our data becomes even more exposed during the connection."
+It is practically the norm nowadays that, wherever we are, there is at least one public open Wi-Fi network.
+Whether from a restaurant, a university, or simply from telecommunications operators, one of the biggest risks we face while browsing is precisely when we choose to connect to this type of Wi-Fi network, as our data becomes even more exposed during the connection.

 Image source: Olhar Digital

-3. E-mail unknowns?
+3. Unknown emails?
 No, thank you!

 4. Two-factor authentication